6 Fantastic Dog Food Dispensing Toys for Mental Stimulation and Food-Scarfers

 If you see any of these signs from your dog, please contact your veterinarian or trainer for advice!

-What Are the Best Dietetic Friendly Dog Foods for Treat Dispensers and Mental Stimulation Toys?
+What Are the Best Healthy Dog Foods for Treat Dispensers and Mental Stimulation Toys?

 To keep your treat dispensers clean and prevent clogging, only use dry kibble and small, dry treats.
 You can take your enrichment a step further, too, by ensuring your dog’s food contains DHA.
 DHA (Docosahexaenoic acid) is an omega-3 fatty that boosts brain development in young dogs.
 Studies have shown that puppies who were fed meals high in DHA performed best in training session.